-- i.
-For limited companies, it refers to the accumulated profit or loss such as capital reserves, share premium account, general reserves, foreign exchange reserves and other reserves; - ii.
-For individual proprietorship or partnership establishment, it refers to the balance in the profit and loss account; and - iii.
-For co-operative, it refers to accumulated profit or loss and reserves fund.
+- For limited companies, it refers to the accumulated profit or loss, such as capital reserves, share premium account, general reserves, foreign exchange reserves and other reserves; - ii.
+For individual proprietorship or partnership establishment, it refers to the balance in the profit and loss account; and

-3.2.
-Ownership Structure
+3.2 Ownership Structure

 Please report the percentage (%) of ownership of the establishment based on the paid-up capital as at 31st December 2021.
 The ownership of an establishment is classified by the residential status of the owner(s) of the majority (more than 50%) of the paid-up capital and not by their citizenship status.

-3.2.1.
-Held directly by Malaysian resident
+3.2.1 Held by Malaysian resident

-- 3.2.1.1.
-Individuals who located in Malaysia for a period of at least one year by nationality and ethnicity;
+- 3.2.1.1 Individual who located in Malaysia for a period of at least one year by nationality and ethnicity:

 - (i) Citizen

 - (a) Malay

 - (b) Other Bumiputera (e.g. Iban, Kadazan, Bajau, Murut)

 - (c) Chinese

 - (d) Indians

 - (e) Others (e.g. Sikh)

-(ii) Non-Citizen
+- (ii) Non-citizen

-- 3.2.1.2.
-Establishment or institution that was / is operating in Malaysia for a period of at least one year in which the economic interests based in Malaysia.
-An institutional unit has a centre of economic interest in the region in a state where there is a location such as a building, place of production, or other premises on which or from which the unit engages and intends to continue engaging, either indefinitely or over a long period, in economic activities and transactions with significant scale.
-The ownership structure of an institution or establishment shall reported by ethnicity such as:
+- 3.2.1.2 Establishment or institution that was / is operating in Malaysia for a period of at least one year in which the economic interests based in Malaysia.
+An institutional unit has a center of economic interest in the region in a state where there is a location such as a building, place of production, or other premises on which or from which the unit engages and intends to continue engaging, either indefinitely or over a long period, in economic activities and transactions with significant scale.
+The ownership structure of establishment or institutions reported by ethnicity as:

 - (a) Malay

 - (b) Other Bumiputera (e.g. Iban, Kadazan, Bajau, Murut)

 - (c) Chinese

 - (d) Indians

 - (e) Others (e.g. Sikh)

-3.2.2.
-Held directly by Federal, State and Local Government Agencies and Statutory Bodies
+3.2.2 Held directly by Federal, State and Local Government Agencies and Statutory Rodies

-Refers to organisations owned by the Federal, State or Local Government and the examples are as follows:
+Refers to organisations owned by the Federal, State and Local Government, and the examples are as follows:

-- Khazanah Nasional Berhad
+- Khazanah Nasional

 - Employee Provident Fund

+- Agricultural Bank of Malaysia (Agro Bank)

 - Johor Port Authority

-- Agricultural Bank of Malaysia (Agro Bank)

-- Penang Port Commission
+- Penang Port Commision

 - Public universities

 - Malaysia Airport Berhad

 - Majlis Amanah Rakyat (MARA)

-- Menteri Besar Incorporation

 - Perbadanan Usahawan Nasional Berhad (PUNB)

-3.2.3.
-Held directly by non-Malaysian resident
+3.2.3 Held directly by non-Malaysian resident